Asbury University Admission Requirements

-Can I get into Asbury University?
-The school has a 70% acceptance rate.
+How hard is it to get into Asbury University and can I get accepted?
+The school has a 70% acceptance rate ranking it #13 in Kentucky for lowest rate of acceptance.
 Last year, 777 out of 1,105 applicants were admitted making Asbury University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 46 percent.
 Asbury University typically accepts and attracts "B+" average high school students.
 Only 41% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|